ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/getting-started.md

 ## Integration Instructions

-Follow these steps to integrate Autosuggest into your site.
+Follow these steps to integrate the new Autosuggest SDK into your site.

 ### Configure Site Credentials